Filters

 and codec

-since these often have known sizes.
+since these often have known approximate sizes.

 Field | Description | Default value |